Ray Bradbury: Career

 Bradbury sold his first solo story, "The Lake", for $13.75 at 22 and became a full-time writer by 24.
-His first collection of short stories, Dark Carnival, was published in 1947 by Arkham House, a small press in Sauk City, Wisconsin, owned by writer August Derleth.
-Reviewing Dark Carnival for the New York Herald Tribune, Will Cuppy proclaimed Bradbury "suitable for general consumption" and predicted that he would become a writer of the caliber of British fantasy author John Collier.
+His first collection of short stories, Dark Carnival, was published in 1947 by Arkham House, a small press in Sauk City, Wisconsin, owned by August Derleth.
+Reviewing Dark Carnival for the New York Herald Tribune, Will Cuppy proclaimed Bradbury "suitable for general consumption" and predicted that he would become a writer of the caliber of British fantasist John Collier.

-After a rejection notice from the pulp Weird Tales, Bradbury submitted "Homecoming" to Mademoiselle, which was spotted by a young editorial assistant named Truman Capote.
+After a rejection notice from the pulp Weird Tales, Bradbury submitted "Homecoming" to Mademoiselle, where it was spotted by a young editorial assistant named Truman Capote.
 Capote picked the Bradbury manuscript from a slush pile, which led to its publication.
-Homecoming won a place in the O. Henry Award Stories of 1947.
+"Homecoming" won a place in the O. Henry Award Stories of 1947.

-In UCLA's Powell Library, in a study room with typewriters for rent, Bradbury wrote his classic story of a book burning future, The Fireman, which was about 25,000 words long.
-It was later published at about 50,000 words under the name Fahrenheit 451, for a total cost of $9.80, due to the library's typewriter-rental fees of ten cents per half-hour.
+Bradbury first published The Fireman, a short story about 25,000 words long, in Galaxy Science Fiction in February 1951.
+Bradbury was asked to extend it by 25,000 words so that it would be published as a novel.
+Bradbury got the title after the Los Angeles fire chief told him that book paper burns at 451 °F. In UCLA's Powell Library, in a study room with typewriters for rent for ten cents per half-hour, Bradbury wrote his classic story of a book burning future, Fahrenheit 451, which was about 50,000 words long, costing him $9.80 in typewriter rental fees.
+Fahrenheit 451 was also published in serial form in the March, April and May 1954 issues of Playboy Magazine.
+Fahrenheit 451 remains a staple in discussions about censorship and dystopian futures.